 A recent scam we’ve learned about came from a fellow resume writer who applied for a contract writing (independent 1099) job through Indeed.com.
 At first glance, the writing gig looked legit.

-The hiring firm however asked the writer for a copy of her driver’s license, early on in the relationship.
+However, the hiring firm asked the writer for a copy of her driver’s license early on in the relationship.
 Too early, actually.

-For a job where she would be an employee, yes, the hiring company would need a copy of the job seeker’s driver’s license to process the background check on the new employee.
+For a job where she would be an employee, yes, the hiring company would need a copy of the job seeker’s driver’s license to process the new employee’s background check.

 However, for a contract job, there’s no valid reason IMHO for needing a copy of a driver’s license.